neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 Maker limit orders provide new liquidity to the dex that can be swapped through by other traders (either via Multihop Swap or a Taker Limit Order.)
 The liquidity supplied by a maker limit order is stored in a `LimitOrderTranche` at a specific tick.
 Once the tranche has been fully or partially filled via another order the user can withdraw the proceeds from that tranche.
 Maker limit orders can also be cancelled at any time.
 Maker only limit order’s are created with the following order types: GOOD\_TIL\_CANCELLED (will first try to satisfy the order via a taker limit order and only create an maker order if there is insufficient liquidity available above the provided `TickIndex`) JUST\_IN\_TIME GOOD\_TIL\_TIME

-Taker limit orders do not add liquidity to the dex, instead they trade against existing TickLiquidity.
+Taker limit orders do not add liquidity to the dex, instead they trade against existing `TickLiquidity`.
 Taker orders will either fail at the time of transaction or be completed immediately.
 Successful taker orders will deposit the proceeds directly back into the receiever’s address.

 Rather than supplying a limit price, limit orders take a `TickIndex` as an argument.
-For maker limit orders this is the tick that the LimitOrderTranche will be placed at.
+For maker limit orders this is the tick that the `LimitOrderTranche` will be placed at.
 For taker limit order will only trade through liquidity at or above the `TickIndex.` A specific price can be converted to a `TickIndex` using the following formula:

 $$TickIndex = log_{1.0001}(price)$$